 Comparison of Parcel Pending package lockers with ButterflyMX package room

-Parcel Pending’s lockers can store some of your residents’ packages, but the system may not be as convenient as it seems.
+Parcel Pending’s electronic lockers can store some of your residents’ packages, but the system may not be as convenient as it seems.

-First, a package locker system can take up a lot of space.
+First, a package locker system may take up a lot of space.
 You must find a place in your building that is convenient for residents to access and large enough to fit bulky lockers.
 In addition, the package locker compartments are limited in size, unable to accommodate odd-shaped packages or larger deliveries such as furniture and appliances.
 If residents do receive an oversized package, the tenant may have to visit the on-site management office or the local distribution center.
-This creates a huge inconvenience for residents.
+This could create a huge inconvenience for residents.